Carandiru massacre

-The Carandiru massacre (Massacre do Carandiru, [maˈsakɾi du kaɾɐ̃dʒiˈɾu]) occurred on Friday, 2 October 1992, in Carandiru Penitentiary in São Paulo, Brazil, when military police stormed the penitentiary following a prison riot.
+The Carandiru massacre (Massacre do Carandiru, [maˈsakɾi du kaɾɐ̃dʒiˈɾu]) occurred on 2 October 1992, in Carandiru Penitentiary in São Paulo, Brazil, when military police stormed the penitentiary following a prison riot.
 The massacre, which left 111 prisoners dead, is considered by many people to be a major human rights violation.

 Incident

 The incident was started by a prisoner revolt.
-At around 1:30 P.M., prison director José Ismael Pedrosa was warned that a fight had started between two groups in cell block 9 after a game of football.
-The groups were led by the inmates Luiz Tavares de Azevedo, known as "Coelho", and Antonio Luiz Nascimento, known as "Barba".
+At around 13:30 BRT (16:30 GMT), prison director José Ismael Pedrosa was warned that a fight had started between two groups in cell block 9 after a game of football.
+The groups were led by the inmates Luiz Tavares de Azevedo, known as "Coelho" ("Rabbit"), and Antonio Luiz Nascimento, known as "Barba" ("Whiskers").
 The fight then escalated into a prison riot that lasted three hours.
 Prisoners were reportedly attacking each other with knives and pipes.
 The conflict consisted of 2,069 prisoners against 15 guards, resulting in the guards quickly losing control of the prisoners.
-Around 2:15 P.M., the prison director, Dr José Ismael Pedrosa, informed the local military police about the uprising.
+Around 14:15 BRT (17:15 GMT), the prison director, Dr José Ismael Pedrosa, informed the local military police about the uprising.
 Colonel Ubiratan Guimarães of the PMESP mobilized the Shock Police battalions, and after a phone call with the Secretary of Public Security, Pedro Franco de Campos, gave the order for an incursion of 341 policemen into the prison complex.
 The prison director attempted to negotiate with the prisoners using a megaphone, but was pushed aside by the storming military police forces.

 The deaths took place in the first four floors of cell block 9.
 In the first two floors, an incursion by ROTA policemen led to 15 deaths in the first floor and 78 deaths in the second floor.
 In the third floor, a COE incursion led to 8 deaths, and in the fourth, a GATE incursion led to 10 deaths.

 In a documentary by police content creator Elias Junior, ROTA officers who took part in the 2nd floor massacre defended their actions by stating that riot police units were unable to advance due to firearms being employed by the rebellious inmates, and that prisoners had attempted to infect the policemen with HIV using bodily fluids.
-In a 2013 testimony, former ROTA Colonel Valter Alves Mendonça reported coming across a decapitated body and having fired after impacts hit his ballistic shield, and that prisoners using blades got into hand to hand combat with his unit, though he also described ROTA as a "priesthood" at the end of his testimony.
+In a 2013 testimony, former ROTA Colonel Valter Alves Mendonça described coming across a decapitated body, having fired his weapon after feeling impacts on his ballistic shield, and that prisoners armed with blades got into hand-to-hand combat with his unit.
+He also described ROTA as a "priesthood" by the end of his testimony.

-The facility was a detention center, not a penitentiary, meaning that the inmates had not yet been tried or convicted.
+Many of the inmates had not yet been tried or convicted.
 By the end of the day, 111 prisoners were dead; and 37 more were injured.
 A 2022 Deutsche Welle article states that 3,500 bullets were fired within the span of 20 minutes, whilst a 1993 Amnesty report states that of some 5,000 bullets that were fired, 515 were found in dead prisoners' bodies.
 Hands among the dead were found in front of the face or behind the head suggesting defensive positions.
 No policemen were injured.